krscoolhub/Python_assingment/README.md

 Q11.
 Can we use keywords as a variable?
 Support your answer with reason.
+# Keywords are the reserved words in Python.
+We cannot use a keyword as a variable name, function name or any other identifier.
+They are used to define the syntax and structure of the Python language.
+In Python, keywords are case sensitive.
+All the keywords in python are written in lower case except True and False.

 Q12.
 What is indentation?
 What's the use of indentaion in Python?
+# Indentation refers to the spaces at the beginning of a code line.
+# Where in other programming languages the indentation in code is for readability only, the indentation in Python is very important.
+# Python uses indentation to indicate a block of code.
+eg:
+if 5 > 2:
+  print("Five is greater than two!")
+# Python will give you an error if you skip the indentation:
+eg:
+Syntax Error:
+if 5 > 2:
+print("Five is greater than two!")

 Q13.
 How can we throw some output in Python?
+# The basic way to do output is the print statement.
+To end the printed line with a newline, add a print statement without any objects.
+This will print to any object that implements write(), which includes file objects.

 Q14.
 What are operators in Python?
+# Python divides the operators in the following groups:
+eg:
+Arithmetic operators
+Assignment operators
+Comparison operators
+Logical operators
+Identity operators
+Membership operators
+Bitwise operators

 Q15.
 What is difference between / and // operators?
+# '/ '='Division '   	x / y
+x = 12
+y = 3
+print(x / y)
+4

+# '//	'='Floor division'  	x // y
+x = 15
+y = 2
+print(x // y)
+7
+# the floor division // rounds the result down to the nearest whole number

 Q16.
 Write a code that gives following as an output.
 ```